weavejester/environ/README.md

    :secret-key (env :aws-secret-key)})
 ```

+You'll likely also want to add `.lein-env` to your `.gitignore` file
+(or the equivalent for your version control system).

 When you deploy to a production environment, you can use standard
 environment variables to configure the same settings.